-The patio area
+The patio area and fish pond

-The Manor Residential Home has twenty-five comfortable bedrooms, lounge, dining room and conservatory overlooking delightfully landscaped gardens.
+The Manor Residential Home has twenty-seven comfortable bedrooms, lounge, dining room and conservatory overlooking delightfully landscaped gardens.
 You will find a warm welcome, a friendly atmosphere, extremely high standards and experienced staff.

 Facilities in the home